-A Phase 1 trial has completed accrual with palifosfamide in combination with etoposide and carboplatin and data to date have determined appropriate dosing for initiating a potentially pivotal, adaptive Phase 3 trial in first-line, extensive SCLC.
-In June 2012, the Company initiated an international, multi-center, open-label, adaptive, randomized study of palifosfamide in combination with carboplatin and etoposide (PaCE) chemotherapy versus carboplatin and etoposide (CE) alone in chemotherapy naïve patients with extensive-stage small cell lung cancer (MATISSE).
+A Phase 1 trial has been completed with palifosfamide in combination with etoposide and carboplatin.
+Data informed appropriate dosing for initiating a potentially pivotal, adaptive Phase 3 trial in first-line, metastatic SCLC.
+In June 2012, the Company initiated an international, multi-center, open-label, adaptive, randomized study of palifosfamide in combination with carboplatin and etoposide, or Pace, chemotherapy versus carboplatin and etoposide, or CE, alone in chemotherapy naïve patients with metastatic small cell lung cancer, which we refer to as MATISSE.
 The MATISSE study is designed to enroll up to 548 patients.
 The trial's primary endpoint is overall survival.
-Secondary endpoints include progression-free survival, objective response rate and quality of life.
-MATISSE will be conducted at centers in North America, Europe, Australia and Asia.
+MATISSE is being conducted at centers in North America, Europe, Australia, Africa and Asia.
+In the first quarter of 2013, the IDMC for the MATISSE study conducted an early analysis of safety data after 20 patients had received at least two chemotherapy cycles and recommended the study proceed as planned.

-The study's adaptive design includes a prospectively planned opportunity for modification of the study protocol by adjusting one or more specified components of the design in order to maintain adequate power.
-Evaluation of the study's powering will be conducted by an IDMC at a single, pre-planned interim analysis, scheduled to occur following 125 events.
-At the interim analysis, the IDMC will review all efficacy and safety data and decide whether to: 1) halt the study for efficacy or futility, 2) continue the study to its planned enrollment of 548 patients, 3) decrease sample size, or 4) increase event size.
+The study's adaptive design includes a prospectively planned opportunity for modification of the study protocol by adjusting one or more specified components of the design in order to optimize statistical power.
+Evaluation of the study's powering will be conducted following 125 events.
+At the interim analysis, we will review all efficacy and safety data and decide whether to: 1) halt the study for efficacy or futility, 2) continue the study to its planned enrollment of 548 patients, 3) decrease sample size, or 4) increase event size.
+Based on the outcome of PICASSO 3 in soft tissue sarcoma and the resulting revision in the company's development plans for palifosfamide, enrollment in this study was suspended with 188 patients enrolled.
+The interim analysis of Overall Survival events in MATISSE is forecasted to be reached in the first half of 2014.